jbfink/codercamp2012/future/01_slide.md

 !SLIDE bullets incremental
 # FPGAs? #

-* Field Programmable Gate Array
-* No idea.
+.notes "Field Programmable Gate Array".
+No idea what this is really.
+I'm putting this in here because I hope *you* know what it is.
+Do you?